Book

 Book launch event10 December 2024, European Parliament

 On 10 December, in the context of European Gender Equality Week, the authors will present the book’s findings and discuss how to consolidate positive narratives about feminist issues.
-More info here.
+More info about the book launch here.
+Check out the full programme of the European Gender Equality Week!

 How can we turn gender equality into a unifying force for a more inclusive and equitable Europe?
 It is crucial to shift away from the gender backlash and create a new gender contract for Europe that policymakers can unite around!